 The Supervisory Body is tasked with verifying the reports and relaying them to the Board, which then will decide whether to implement an intervention plan.

-Reply believes that all employees should be treated with fair respect and regulates with a Grievance Policy those instances where an employee is dissatisfied with the treatment received in any aspect of his or her work.
-The policy states that an attempt should be made to resolve the situation informally, but in the event that this is not possible, the employee is expected to lodge a formal grievance which is handled according to a specific process.
+Reply believes that all employees should be treated with fairness and respect and regulates with a Grievance Policy those instances where an employee is dissatisfied with the treatment received in any aspect of his or her work.

 Ethics - Indicators